majeedraza1/carousel-slider/readme.txt

 Requires at least: 4.5
 Tested up to: 4.8
 Requires PHP: 5.3
-Stable tag: 1.7.4
+Stable tag: 1.8.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.txt

-Create SEO friendly Image, Logo, Video, Post, WooCommerce Product and HTML Content Carousel.
+Create SEO friendly Image, Logo, Video, Post, WooCommerce Product Carousel and Slider.

 == Description ==

-**Create SEO friendly Image, Logo, Video, Post, WooCommerce Product and HTML Content Carousel.**
+**Create SEO friendly Image, Logo, Video, Post, WooCommerce Product Carousel and Slider.**
 Carousel Slider is a touch enabled WordPress plugin that lets you create highly customizable, stylish responsive carousel slider.
 With Carousel Slider, you can create image carousel using media gallery or custom url, post carousel, video carousel.
 We have integrated [Owl Carousel 2](http://www.owlcarousel.owlgraphic.com/) into our plugin for the ultimate device support.

+> Looking for a free minimal WordPress theme.
+Try [Shapla](https://wordpress.org/themes/shapla/)

 **If you like this plugin, please give us [5 star](https://wordpress.org/support/plugin/carousel-slider/reviews/?rate=5#new-post) to encourage for future improvement.**

+> What's new in version 1.8.0?

+> **Hero Banner Slider(beta)** with background image, title, description, call to action buttons and more
+> More control over Arrow Navigation
+> More control over Bullet/Dot Navigation
+> Alpha color picker for choosing color
+> WooCommerce product categories list carousel.
+> and more...

 = Full Feature Set =